BOJIT/BOJIT.github.io/src/routes/(content)/musings/Time_In_SEA.svelte.md

 ## Part 2: Malaysia and the world of Manufacturing 🇲🇾

-My time in Malaysia definitely started at the deep end...

-> Started at the deep end... people left, taking over technical feature early on

-> Visa issues, commuting back and forth over border with prototype parts...

-> Explain focus of team in MY, tolerance bounds, some of the challenges.
-Alex Khoo
+My time in Malaysia definitely started at the deep end.
+One week after an initial visit across to my new team and having a quick induction, I was suddenly met with the news that one of the team's engineers had resigned, and was asked if I could take over some of the technical delivery work for that team for an upcoming project (which I had never worked on before!)

+At this point my Malaysian work Visa was still being processed with a variety of complications, so I spent nearly 2 months getting a bus back and forth over the border, carrying prototype parts in a rucksack trying to support some of the project work without actually being there!
+However in Late September 2024 I finally managed to settle permanently in Malaysia to "start" my new role.

+...
+But I'm getting ahead of myself.
+I should probably explain the team I joined and what they do.
+This team is officially called the "Mechatronics" division, but in reality it functions as more of a systems integration team.
+Many of Dyson's floor products have a variety of "smart" features inside them.
+Things like auto power modes for different cleaning scenarios, dust detection and size binning, filter lifespan indicators, etc. This small team (pictured below) managed by [Alex Khoo](https://www.linkedin.com/in/alextlkhoo/) were in charge of ensuring that these features worked reliably across all product tolerances and SKUs.
+In practice this meant getting involved with the features quite early on and working with a fair few different functions within the team (Hardware, Software, Design Engineering, Contract Manufacturers, Test Equipment Vendors, etc...).

 ![My Malaysia Team]({import.meta.env.VITE_IMAGE_BASE}/posts/Time_In_SEA-Malaysia_Team.JPG)

+> Describe role, some of the things we're responsible for.
+Much more cross-team than previous role.
+In charge of co-ordinating multiple teams (system integration role...)

 > Surprise at limited number of steps between me and the production line.
 Easier to change things than I thought.
 Comparison to other companies

 > Importance of robustness, getting things wrong gets very expensive quickly.
 20k units a week...

-> Describe role, some of the things we're responsible for.
-Much more cross-team than previous role.
-In charge of co-ordinating multiple teams (system integration role...)

 <Gallery columns={3} tiles={
     [